ajbowler/Asteroids/README.md

 - Run it in Visual Studio

 ## Known Unresolved Issues
 - Occasionally when two asteroids collide the game hangs and nothing is drawn.
 I have not been able to figure out why this happens.
+Press "R" to fix this.
+Not pretty, but it works.
 - Occasionally when exiting the game a NullReferenceException is thrown.